-A pocket square also works well as a first foray into velvet wearing.
+A pocket square also works well as a first foray into velvet.
 As Michael at Michael 84 remarks, a tie and pocket square “add a little bit of elegance or colour which could set you apart from everyone else.”
 Paired with a plain black jacket for evening wear, it will give your look a very sophisticated lift.

 Anyone for a pair of velvet loafers or slippers?
-Belgian Dandy admits you’ll either love or hate velvet shoes, but adds that their beauty lies in the fact that they can be combined with anything from faded jeans through to a double breasted suit and still look suave.
+Belgian Dandy admits you’ll either love or hate velvet shoes, but adds that their beauty lies in the fact that they can be combined with anything from faded jeans through to a double-breasted suit, and still look suave.

 Top tips for wearing velvet

 - Make sure your velvet is made from cotton or silk, and avoid synthetic velvets that use polyester or nylon.